BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Writing a test script is the first real step toward successful automation.
 Whether you use a framework or a tool, your script is what tells the machine exactly what to do: every click, input, and expectation.

-It may feel challenging at first, especially if you're new to coding, but with the right approach and best practices, you'll be able to write clean, reliable scripts that save time and improve quality.
-Start small, stay curious, and keep refining, because great automation always begins with a thoughtful script.
+It may feel challenging at first, but with the right approach and best practices, you’ll be able to write clean, reliable scripts that save time and improve quality.
+Start small, stay curious, and refine continuously — great automation begins with a thoughtful script.

 |